Advancing the health of the planet and its inhabitants

 with psychological insights

 I strive to advance the health of the planet and its inhabitants through my psychological expertise.
-I regularly publish research on various environmental topics, teach environmental psychology at the undergraduate and postgraduate levels, and collaborate with and offer consulting services to local and international environmental organizations.
+I conduct research on various environmental topics, teach environmental psychology at the undergraduate and postgraduate levels, and collaborate with and offer consulting services to local and international environmental organizations.

 Research Programs